Is Peace Really Possible in our Lifetime?

 But HOW do we put an end to it . . . without becoming the bully we despise?
 There is a way.
 In fact there are many solutions in Dr. Scilla Elworthy’s landmark book, The Business Plan for Peace.

 Dr. Scilla Elworthy in collaboration with Sheva Carr bring you an extraordinary opportunity.
-They invite you to join them for a 12 month, interactive online journey into the most up-to-date, proven, real-world frameworks, tools, practices and support for building peace locally and globally.
+They invite you to join a 12 part online journey into the most up-to-date, proven, real-world frameworks, tools, practices and support for building peace locally and globally.

 If Gandhi, Nelson Mandela, Martin Luther King Jr., Mother Theresa and other powerfully historic peace-makers have inspired you . . .

 And you feel called to take a stand for peace . . .

 Then, NOW is the time . . . and this is your opportunity . . . to become an even more powerful advocate for peace.

 The interactive online course took place from 21 September 2018 and finished on 21 September 2019.
 If you would like to find out more about accessing the 12 recorded sessions please go to the Heart Ambassadors website by clicking the link below.